-Bontan Ame: Classic Japanese Citrus Pomelo Candy
+Bontan Ame: Classic Citrus Pomelo Rice Candy

-There are quite a few varieties of square-shaped soft candies in Japan that are similar in appearance to caramel cubes.
-For example, “Kombu Ame (こんぶ飴)”, which I introduced before, is one of that kind made from edible kelp.
+For example, Kombu Ame (こんぶ飴), which I introduced in this article, is one of that kind made from edible kelp.

 Bontan Ame (ボンタン飴)

 In addition to Kombu Ame, Japan has one more famous soft candy similar in shape to caramel cubes.

 And it is a citrus-flavored rice candy called Bontan Ame (ボンタン飴).

 Bontan (ボンタン) or Buntan (ブンタン), known as pomelo in English, is a citrus fruit with coarse pulp originating from southeastern Asia.